Confidentiality

 Introduction

-In an online CME, an audience (pharmacist) asked the speaker (doctor), how to break the barrier so that a patient will be willingly to discuss contraception options with you at community pharmacy setting.
+In an online CME, a pharmacist in the audience asked the doctor speaker how to overcome the barrier that prevents patients from willingly discussing contraception options at the community pharmacy.

 Patient Expectations